ibm-cloud-docs/EventStreams/connecting_cos.md

 ## Step 9.
 Delete your connector
 {: #step9_delete_connector}

-If the status shows an error or if the connector is not configured properly, you can use the following command to delete a connector.
+You can use the following command to delete a connector.

 ```
 curl -X DELETE